 How does a Compost Bin Work?

 Compost bins work by providing an environment for the matter within them to decompose to form a natural, nutrient-rich fertilizer.
 Each different type of compost bin works slightly differently, but the concept is the same.
+Making your own compost with kitchen composting & recycling is easy!

 First, you need to introduce the right mixture of carbon-rich matter such as: